 Watering frequency will also depend on seasons.
 During summer months and higher temperatures, you will water it more frequently, while during colder months you will reduce watering.

 Of course, the climate zone you live in also plays a significant role, as well as indoor conditions.
-In addition to this, the watering frequency will also need to be adjusted with soil type and light.
-When all these conditions are well-balanced, you have solid chances to grow a healthy and good-looking calathea.
+In addition to this, you will also need to adjust the watering frequency with soil type and light.
+When you balance all these conditions, you have solid chances to grow a healthy and good-looking calathea.

 In conclusion, don’t allow it to sit in water or extremely wet soil, but make sure the environment is humid enough.